 Despite my successes, people still gave me a hard time as I continued pushing myself to grow more.
-When I decided to leave my career and start the Porn Reboot program, friends and family tried to convince me otherwise.
+When I decided to leave my career and start the porn addiction counseling which is the Porn Reboot program, friends and family tried to convince me otherwise.
 They told me I was going to forever be the “porn guy” because of the power of internet search engines.

 I kept pushing forward, though, and today I help hundreds of men overcome their pornography addiction and compulsive sexual behavior every year.
 The work we do here at Porn Reboot is saving lives, saving relationships, saving careers, saving families, and none of it would have been possible if I would have listened to the naysayers when I was in my 20s.

 At the end of the day, judgment is part of human nature.
 It’s natural for people to question you when you decide to make a significant change.
 Part of it is the threat that comes from your growth but another is genuine concern for your wellbeing.
 Your loved ones don’t want you to make bad decisions.
 More often than not they truly care for you.

 But you must continue with what you know to be true for you.
 If you’re facing judgment because of your reboot, trust that it will pay off in the end.
 Their judgment will mean nothing once you’ve gained control over your behavior with porn addiction problems and masturbation.
 Nothing can replicate the feeling of overcoming that which has dictated your life for years.

 It won’t always be easy to push through the judgment but it will be worth it when porn and masturbation no longer threaten everything important to you.
 The time your daily routine takes is nothing compared to the time your porn addiction took from you.